 reverse the movement to return to your starting position

-Where to Find a Band
+Where to Find the Right Equipment for Band Deadlifts

 You can find a good and inexpensive band with a quick search for “resistance band”.
 Look for the flat band and not tubing.
 If you have questions about the purchase process or your form, please email me!
 I am happy to help and I wish you fun, fruitful deadlifting!